shivyam/Centsible/README.md

 - **Flask** and **Python** for the back-end API server.
 - **Google's Gemini API** for real-time market data and chatbot integration.
 - **Hugging Face** models for summarization and keyword extraction of financial terms.
-- **MongoDB** for storing user interaction histories and preferences.

 ## Challenges We Faced